Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/deprecated/responsive-column-control/index.md

 ## Why is this deprecated?

-Since AEM 6.2, you should be creating responsive columns (or any column for that matter) using the AEM Layout Container and Template Editor approach.
+Since AEM 6.2, responsive columns (or any column for that matter) should be defined using using the AEM Layout Container and Template Editor approach.

 # Purpose